-Emergency funding is available to eligible students experiencing a financial hardship.
-Specifically, emergency funding is for students who 1) encounter an unforeseen financial crisis 2) resulting in a verifiable need 3) that will have a material impact on their ability to successfully complete their semester.
+Emergency funding is available year-round to eligible currently enrolled students experiencing a financial hardship.
+Specifically, emergency funding is only for students who 1) encounter an unforeseen financial crisis 2) resulting in a verifiable need 3) that will have a material impact on their ability to successfully complete their semester.
 Students may be studying on any campus or online, and be domestic or international.